pmoris/miles-subgraph-miner/README.md

 |**Non-source vertices**|$K-k$|$N-K-n+k$|$N-n$|
 ||$K$|$N-K$|$N$|

 The null hypothesis is then defined as there being no association between a vertex belonging to the selected set of interest (_i.e. the marble colour_) and a vertex being a source vertex for an instance of the subgraph pattern $S$ (_i.e. being drawn from the urn_).
+A low p-value indicates that it is unlikely to obtain $k$ or more source vertices in the selected vertices $K$ if the occurrence of the subgraph pattern is independent from the selected vertices.

 <!-- the probability of $k$ successes (i.e. a selected vertex of interest being the source vertex for a given subgraph pattern $S$) in $n$ random draws (i.e. the number of selected vertices), _without replacement_, from a population of size $N$ (i.e. the size of the entire graph) that contains $K$ successes (i.e. the number of source vertices/discovered subgraphs $S$). -->

 #### Multiple testing correction

 Note that the test as described above applies to the situation where we are comparing the distribution of instances of _one specific subgraph pattern_ $S$ across the graph.
 A separate test will be conducted for different unique subgraph patterns.
 Because of this, a multiple testing correction procedure is required.
 For this, the (rather conservative) **Bonferroni** method is employed, which retains the desired family-wise error rate by testing each individual hypothesis at a significance level of $\frac{\alpha}{m}$.
+In our case, the selected p-value threshold will be divided by the number of subgraph patterns that are tested.

 ## History of the algorithm